melindachang/site/src/notes/sass-font-face-mixin.md

 published: true
 ---

-CSS without a preprocessor is borderline unusable, but `@font-face` declarations are tedious even with.
-I usually end up pasting this snippet into every project.
-It relies on a string replace utility function I took from [CSS Tricks](https://css-tricks.com/snippets/sass/str-replace-function/), which I modified for the latest Dart Sass specification.
-Here's what that looks like:
+This mixin relies on a string replace utility function I took from [CSS Tricks](https://css-tricks.com/snippets/sass/str-replace-function/), modified for the latest Dart Sass specification.
+It looks like this:

 ```scss
 @use 'sass:string';